Who gets to hunt Wyoming's elk? Tribal Hunting Rights, U.S. Law and the Bannock 'War' of 1895

 Causes of the 1895 war

 Traditional Bannock lifestyles had involved seasonal migrations, including winters in the bottomlands of Idaho’s Snake or Bear Rivers, and large spring and fall gatherings to organize hunting parties in the high country of what is now northwest Wyoming.
 In the 1860s, as whites began migrating through the area, fights erupted with the Bannock and their allies, the Shoshone, including on Jan.
-29, 1863, when whites massacred hundreds of indigenous people at Bear River, near today’s Preston, Idaho.
+29, 1863, when white troops massacred hundreds of indigenous people at Bear River, near today’s Preston, Idaho.

-The Fort Bridger Treaty of 1863 assigned Bannock, Shoshone and associated tribes a 44 million acre reservation across large swaths of today’s Wyoming, Idaho, Utah and Nevada.
+The Fort Bridger Treaty of 1863 assigned Bannock, Shoshone and associated tribes a 44-million-acre reservation across large swaths of today’s Wyoming, Idaho, Utah and Nevada.
 But the federal government failed to enforce that treaty against encroachment from miners, buffalo hunters, migrants, agriculturalists, members of displaced Great Plains tribes and others.
 In the Fort Bridger Treaty of 1868, the tribes gave up the vast majority of those lands, with the Eastern Shoshone selecting the Wind River reservation, near today’s Lander, Wyo., and the Bannock, after a five-year delay, selecting the Fort Hall reservation, near today’s Pocatello, Idaho.

 The 1868 treaty stipulated that the tribes “shall have the right to hunt on the unoccupied lands of the United States so long as game may be found thereon, and as long as peace subsists among the whites and Indians on the borders of the hunting districts.”
 A treaty signed with the Crow tribe the same year contained identical language.